Baby Travel Tips

 Here are the essentials, and a few insider tips:

-- Wipes: Traveling with baby can be a dirty job, and we want to help you avoid having to rely too much on mystery-smell public soaps and scratchy paper towels.
-Our fragrance-free, hypoallergenic baby wipes are easy to stock in the car, bag, or stroller, while also being gentle on delicate skin and even safe for baby’s hands and face.
+- Wipes: Traveling with baby can be a dirty job, and Seventh Generation wants to help you avoid having to rely too much on mystery-smell public soaps and scratchy paper towels.
+Their fragrance-free, hypoallergenic baby wipes (Link opens in new window.) are easy to stock in the car, bag, or stroller, while also being gentle on delicate skin and even safe for baby’s hands and face.
 Having a trusty, thick baby wipe can mean the difference between baby mess disaster and clean bliss.

 - Diapers: Bring more than you’ll need.
-Or, even better, if you’re planning an extended stay, order a quick shipment from Amazon Prime to arrive at your destination.
 That way you’ll save room in your luggage, and the diapers you prefer will be waiting for you.
-Choose brands whose diapers are made without fragrance, dyes, and lotions.
+Choose brands whose diapers (Link opens in new window.) are made without fragrance, dyes, and lotions.
 It is also important to make sure that your baby is wearing the right diaper size.
 Check out our diaper size fit guide to make sure you have the most comfortable fit before you travel.